KCL-BMEIS/OOP/syllabus.md

 # Syllabus for Object-Oriented Programming (5CCYB041)

+This is a list of topics to be covered on this module.
+Note that during the course, topics will *not* necessarily be introduced in the order presented on this page.

 ## The Unix command-line
 - what is the command-line, the terminal, and the shell
 - the filesystem, absolute & relative paths
 - basic commands: `ls`, `pwd`, `cd`, `cp`, `mv`, `rm`, ...
 - command structure, arguments & options
+- using an editor (whether terminal-based or external)

 ## Compiling a C++ program
 - difference between *compiled* and *interpreted* languages